Elementary School Handbooks

 Parent(s)/Guardian(s) are encouraged not to pick up their children prior to dismissal unless an emergency arises or appointments (dentist, doctor) could not be arranged for after school hours.
 In such instances, parents must come to the main office to sign their child out and meet their child.

-• 2nd offense: Teacher will take the device away and will be returned at the end of the school day.
+• 1st offense: Device may be picked up at the end of the school day.

 The school should have a record for each child with the following information: